stnbu/person_search/README.md

 About The Design
 ================

 With only five days I had to make some decisions and sacrifice some features and elegance for the sake of time.
+The source itself also includes commentary about what might should be different for "production".
+These are noted with ``INPROD``.

-Here are some of the relevant decisions:
+Here's an overview of the design:

 Scraping
 --------